SkylineCommunications/dataminer-docs/connector-help/connector_help/Bard MC5000 Series.md

 ## How to use

-The driver contains 4 different pages:

-- **Holding Registers:**
+The element created with this connector has the following data pages:

-The default page displays device Setpoints, which can be both read from and set by the user.
-To interact, click on a Setpoint to view its value, and you can modify and save changes as needed.
+- **Holding Registers**: This is the default page.
+Here you can see and configure device set points.
+Click on a set point to view its value.
+You can then edit it and save changes as needed.

-- **Input Registers:**

-This page shows read-only Input Registers of the device, meaning you can only view their current values but cannot alter them.
+- **Input Registers**: This page shows read-only input registers of the device.

-- **Alarms:**

-The "Alarms" page presents read-only Discrete Inputs, allowing you to observe active alarms or device conditions.
+- **Alarms**: This page displays read-only discrete Inputs, allowing you to observe active alarms or device conditions.

-- **Web Interface:**

-On the "Web Interface" page, you can access the device's web interface by clicking on the provided link or button.